William Dembski Interview

 So, if we think of atheism as a cultural phenomenon that looks to science for backing and if we think of ID as undoing that backing and thus making theism that much more plausible, we have an apologetic rationale for ID.

 TBS: If you had to guide a college-bound high school senior on where to pursue undergraduate studies, what would you say?
 What are some of the top schools and programs that embody your educational philosophy?
 Where would you not send this high school senior?

-WD: In answering this question, I’m thinking of where I would send my junior-high children in a few years.
-It’s a tough question.
+WD: In answering this question, I'm thinking of where I would send my children in coming years.
+It's a tough question.
 Back when I was leaving high school, as a non-Christian, my eyes were simply on academic excellence and prestige.
 I was first in my high school class and would have gone to Harvard or Princeton most likely, but I decided to leave high school a year early without graduating, and thus went to the University of Chicago, which had a program for kids like me.
-But I’m not sure I’d recommend these schools any longer, and I certainly wouldn’t recommend my motivation.
+But I'm not sure I'd recommend these schools any longer, and I certainly wouldn't recommend my motivation.